pchapin/augusta/README.md

   Augusta generates code for the Low Level Virtual Machine (LLVM).
 Only the back-end tools from the LLVM project are needed.
 None of the front-end compilers (gcc, clang, etc.) are necessary.

   _TODO:_ Document how to set up LLVM.

 ### Python Virtual Environment

 The Augusta/AGC documentation is written using reStructuredText (reST) and compiled with Sphinx into presentation formats.
 If you intend to build the documentation, you will need to set up a Python virtual environment as described here.
-Technically, the build of AGC itself does not require this, but we use Python as our official scripting language so in the future it might be used in other supportive roles.
+The build of AGC itself does not require this, but we use Python as our official scripting language so in the future Python might be used in other supportive roles.
 Therefore, we encourage every developer to go through these steps regardless of your current needs.

 First, install a suitable version of Python.
 Use at least version 3.6 as a minimum for Sphinx, but a more recent version is encouraged (we use 3.13.x).
 Then create a virtual environment in